Christopher McQuarrie: Career

+1993–2000: Early films and Oscar win

 McQuarrie's first feature film was the 1993 thriller Public Access, directed by Bryan Singer.
 It won the Critics Award at the Deauville American Film Festival and shared the Sundance Film Festival's Grand Jury Prize.
 It was not released theatrically in the United States.
 On review aggregator Rotten Tomatoes, it received an approval rating of 58%.

-McQuarrie wrote The Usual Suspects (1995), for which he received Best Screenplay awards from the British and American Academy Awards, as well as from Premiere Magazine, the Texas Board of Review, and the Chicago Critics, as well as the Edgar Award and Independent Spirit Award.
+McQuarrie wrote The Usual Suspects (1995), for which he received Best Screenplay awards from the British and American Academy Awards, as well as from Premiere magazine, the Texas Board of Review, and the Chicago Critics, as well as the Edgar Award and Independent Spirit Award.
 It was later included on the New York Times list of the 1000 greatest films ever made, and the character Verbal Kint was included on AFI's list of the 100 greatest Heroes and Villains of all time.
 In 2006, the Writers Guild of America voted The Usual Suspects #35 on their list of 101 Greatest Screenplays.
 In his third collaboration with Singer, McQuarrie did an extensive rewrite on X-Men, but ultimately removed his name from the project.

-In 2000, McQuarrie made his directorial debut with The Way of the Gun, a modern-day Western for which he also wrote the script.
-It starred Benicio del Toro, Ryan Phillippe and James Caan.
+In 2000, McQuarrie made his directorial debut with The Way of the Gun, a modern-day Western, for which he also wrote the script.
+It starred Benicio del Toro, Ryan Phillippe, Taye Diggs, and James Caan.
 The film, budgeted at US$8.5 million, received mixed reviews and grossed US$13 million worldwide.